efriel94/ef_blog/_posts/Cryptography/2022-04-15-puf-metrics.md

 # Introduction

-Reading academic papers as a non-academic in a research area that you have (at the time of writing) little experience in is like, as my grandmother would say, "trying to read a doctor's prescription".
-To evaluate the performance and security of a PUF it is necessary have a solid grounding of PUF concepts, basic cryptography and statistical mathematics.
-The problem is that resources is far and few between in providing a simple breakdown of PUF evaluation metrics with the equations tied to each metric for us non-academics.<br>
+Reading academic papers as a non-academic in a research area that you have (at the time of writing) little experience in is like, as my grandmother would say, "trying to read a doctor's prescription".<br>

-This post outlines a simple breakdown of PUF evaluation metrics in layman terms with the mathematical equations of each metric. <br>
+This post outlines a simple breakdown of PUF evaluation metrics with the mathematical equations attached to each one.
+It requires only a fundamental understanding of PUF, statistical mathematics and cryptography. <br>

 To accurately evaluate the statistical performance and security of a PUF the following metrics are used:
 -	Hamming Distance (HD)